Taiko Festival Retreat

 Day 5 – Grounding & Integration

-After the festival’s intensity, we slow down.
+After the intensity of the festival, we slow down.

 Day 6 – Closing & Departure

-We gather for a closing circle before departure.
+We gather once more before departure.

 This is a sample plan.
 The exact schedule may change depending on the festival timing, weather, and the natural rhythm of the group.